 Scholarships: Yes (see scholarships page)

-Then explore Accra's cultural sites, such as the National Museum of History and Ethnography, the W.E.B.
-DuBois Center for Pan Africanism, and Kwame Nkrumah Memorial Park and the Osu Cultural Center.
-These cultural explorations in Accra will provide some historical and cultural orientation, allowing students a little time to process the experience of being in Ghana.
-Visit the Cape Coast Castle and the West African Historical Museum, the slave quarters and Negotiation Hall where Ghanaians were bargained for and sold.
-Students will have an opportunity to visit the beach or do further exploration of the Cape Coast/Elmina area.
+We will then return to Accra to explore the city’s cultural sites, such as the National Museum of History and Ethnography, the W.E.B.
+DuBois Center for Pan Africanism, Kwame Nkrumah Memorial Park and the Osu Cultural Center.
+These cultural explorations in Accra will provide further historical and cultural understanding, deepening the students’ understanding of their experiences in Ghana.

 This program is limited to twelve (12) students.
 A waiting list will be offered at no risk with deposit